 - 1. Support for (2) Circulator pumps.
 Two rotation modes are provided: Based on system runtime or system pump runtime hours.
 Pump failure switchover/retry mode. - 2.
-Warm weather shutdown, (2) pump jog and local pump jog to keep pumps from seizing. - The Modbus, BACnet or LonWorks communications port can be accessed concurrently with the USB port (HeatNet Control Pro).
-The BACnet, LonWorks, or Modbus connections do not need to be disabled to use the USB ports. - The DHW pump and the Local Pump relay connections now provide a normally closed contact.
-This allows for the use of a power open/power close valve. - 5.
-Support for 5mA 0-10VDC control signals using third party controls. - Support for (2) display types: Vacuum Florescent and Color LCD using the same 20 pin ribbon cable. - 7.
+Warm weather shutdown, (2) pump jog and local pump jog to keep pumps from seizing. - 3.
+The Modbus, BACnet or LonWorks communications port can be accessed concurrently with the USB port (HeatNet Control Pro).
+The BACnet, LonWorks, or Modbus connections do not need to be disabled to use the USB ports. - 4.
+The DHW pump and the Local Pump relay connections now provide a normally closed contact.
+This allows for the use of a power open/power close valve. - Support for 5ma 0-10v control signals using third party controls. - 6.
+Support for (2) display types: Vacuum Florescent and Color LCD using the same 20 pin ribbon cable. - 7.
 System Return sensor input. - 8.
 Enhanced bootloader and firmware storage.
 One firmware storage location for user updates.
 One firmware program that always remains resident so that a factory program can be restored.
-Primary loading is with a flash drive. - 9.
+Primary loading is with a flashdrive. - 9.
 Support for High Efficiency Ametek blowers. - 10.
-32-bit Microcontroller operating @ 64 MHz with 5-stage pipeline, and prefetch cache. - 11.
+32 bit Microcontroller operating @ 64 MHz with 5-stage pipeline, and prefetch cache. - 11.
 (3) Stage control relay outputs for TBD applications. - 12.
 Backwards compatible with existing HeatNet versions 1.x and 2.x controls and applications. - 13.
 Support for 135 Ohm control actuators. - 14.
 1k Platinum Stack sensor - 15.
-Flow meter input or BMS GPM input/control - HeatNet Online network interface via the color LCD touchscreen display.
+Flow meter input or BMS GPM input/control - 16.
+On-board HeatNet Online network module.

-- 17. Dual Adjustable PID controls.
+17. Dual PID controls.
 One for space heating and one for DHW heating.
-Allows for simultaneous DHW/Space heating. - 18.
-Added High Turndown configuration resistor (100-ohms).
-This configuration resistor allows the boiler to be setup for high turndown operation.
-The turndown percentage is determined by the boiler type chosen in the menu.
+Allows for simultaneous DHW/Space heating.